 Follow these instructions to register for a RAMP Owner/Manager training.

 Server/Seller Training benefits anyone who serves or sells alcoholic beverages and/or checks IDs, including owners and managers of licensed establishments.
 The training covers

 identify signs of intoxication and responsibly manage patrons.

-It is the licensee’s responsibility to ensure that either the owner, manager or a designated instructor conducts the orientation.
+- It is the licensee’s responsibility to ensure that either the owner, manager or a designated employee conducts the orientation.

 Signage must be posted at the licensed establishment regarding responsible alcohol service.

-At least two signs must be posted minimally addressing acceptable forms of ID and refusal of alcohol service to minors and visibly intoxicated patrons.
+At least two signs must be posted minimally addressing acceptable forms of ID and the licensee’s duty to refuse alcohol service to minors and visibly intoxicated persons.

 Signage must be prominently displayed so that it can be easily observed by patrons.

 Licensees shall be responsible for posting and maintaining the signage at all times.